TENNESSEE SOCIETY OF MEDICAL ASSISTANTS, INC

 - Provide educational services for the self-improvement of its members and to stimulate a feeling of fellowship, respect, and cooperation among its component chapters.

 ARTICLE IV-COMPONENT CHAPTERS

-- copies of proposed Bylaws, which shall not be in conflict with those of TSMA and sufficient dues, should accompany the request.
+- copies of proposed Bylaws, which shall not be in conflict with those of the TSMA and sufficient dues should accompany the request.

-Component chapters approved by the Board of Directors prior to February 1 of any year shall be entitled to representation at the TSMA annual meeting.
+SECTION 2.
+APPROVALComponent chapters approved by the Board of Directors prior to February 1 of any year shall be entitled to representation at the TSMA annual meeting.

 SECTION 2.
-QUALIFICATIONS:
+QUALIFICATIONS

-An active member shall be one of the following:
+- An active member shall be one of the following

 An associate member shall be a medical assistant who is not yet an AAMA Certified Medical Assistant (CMA) and who does not fall under any other category.